collectSPACE: Messages

 Registered: Dec 2003

-The best place to see for yourself the difference in quality from SSTV, scan-converted Australian feed ex video, scan converted TV ex kinescope, and scan converted TV USA(World) feed ex kinescope can be seen at www.honeysucklecreek.net
+The best place to see for yourself the difference in quality from SSTV, scan-converted Australian feed example video, scan converted TV example kinescope, and scan converted TV USA (world) feed example kinescope is this website.

 Colin (the webmaster there) is part of the team doing the search, and has uncovered many a useful bit of information regarding TV footage of Apollo 11.
 (The most intriguing was Ed von Renouard's 8mm home movie footage off the SSTV monitor at Honesuckle Creek tracking station).